Lightbulbs Can Last Centuries

 And Why They Don't Make Them That Way

-Longest-Burning Bulb On Record - 1 Century!
+Longest-Burning Bulb On Record - 108-plus years!

 Easy Way to Make Bulbs Last For Centuries